dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

   - The identifier used must be globally unique when using `.lsyslib` files.
 It is suggested to scope global variables defined in library files by the name of the library file, for EX (`std:growthRate`).
 Scoping does nothing special, it's just an easy way to avoid collisions when using multiple files
 - `#define <string> <string>` defines a global compile time replacement directive which searches the full text of the rules for an exact match against the first string, replacing with the second string.
   - The same globally unique restrictions apply to `#define` variables as apply to `#runtime` variables
 - `#global <string>` defines a set of symbols in the "global" scope which this file will use.
-Only relevent when using `.lsyslib` files, see [Library files](#library-files)
+Only relevant when using `.lsyslib` files, see [Library files](#library-files)
 - `#include <relative path> [<symbol remapping>]` used to import another set of rules into this system, with some or none import remappings to allow this system to interact with the symbols in that file.
 See [Library files](#library-files)
 - `#export <name> <symbol>` only usable in `.lsyslib` files.
 Export a specific symbol with a name, allowing it to be imported by other system files.

 ## [Rule Examples](#rule-examples)

-Currently this package has support for stochastic and parametric Rules.
+Currently this package has support for stochastic, parametric, and contextual Rules.
 A list of examples of the current and future grammar can be found in [rule-grammar](rule-grammar.txt).
-Not all of the examples in that file will work, consult the following list for currently supported syntax.
+Not all of the examples in that file will work, consult the following list and the [Examples](#example-showcase) for currently supported syntax.

+When multiple rules are defined on the same root symbol, they are evaluated in a specific order, and the first match is used.
+The rules with the largest contextual matching phrases will be checked first.
+When the contextual matching phrases are the same size the ordering in the system file is used: The rules earlier in the file will be checked first.

 Examples of currently valid rules: